kamilazdybal/kamilazdybal.github.io/index.md

 ### **Hi, I'm Kamila, welcome to my personal website!**

-Hi, I'm Kamila and I'm currently a 4th year PhD student at Université libre de Bruxelles.
+Hi, I'm Kamila Zdybał and I'm currently a 4th year PhD student at Université libre de Bruxelles.
 This website is a collection of tutorials, articles, coding projects and study notes that are the product of most of my passion that I have for life, Universe and everything else.
 Many of the materials gathered here are related to my research work and I have hopes that by sharing them you might find pursuing science fascinating!
 Some of my research interests (which typically spice the materials you will find here) are: dimensionality reduction, reduced-order modeling, low-dimensional manifolds methods, fluid dynamics, reacting flows and multicomponent mass transport.
 I have a dream that the PDFs will now enrich your journey through learning and experimenting!

 When it comes to learning, I believe in the quote of Einstein: *you do not really understand something unless you can explain it to your grandmother*.
 My aim is to implement that level of understanding into the documents I write (although many times I will assume certain prerequisites that your grandmother should have).
 Of course, if you wish to profit from the materials presented here, you will need to incorporate them in your journey.
 I have hopes that you will find doing science fascinating, rewarding and inspiring!

 <sup>This site is always alive.
 The documents and the associated repositories get updated from time to time.
 Even though a document is completed, it does not mean that its content will not change in the future.
 Any corrections or update proposals are welcome.
-Feel free to drop me a line at: *kamilazdybal at gmail dot com*.
+Feel free to drop me a line at: **`kamilazdybal at gmail dot com`**.
 Did I mention that I like tanks?</sup>

 <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/blob/main/_posts/sherman.jpg?raw=true" alt="about-me" style="width:300px">